Janet Bunting BSc, Dip., MBACP Registered

 Photos & videos

 £30 for a 50 minute session, payable at the end of each session.
-I am able to offer reduced rates for a limited time to people on low income and students.
+I am able to offer reduced rates for a limited time to people on low income and students but places are limited.

 I believe that it is important you feel comfortable talking to me and that you feel ready to come to counselling.
 For that reason, there is no charge for the initial assessment session.